treadwayhunter/codepath_homework/README.md

       iii.
 Created a new html file called dos.html

 5. In the dos.html file, insert the command img src="http://192.168.33.10/wp-admin/press-this.php?u=http://192.168.10.82/foo.txt&url-scan-submit=Scan&a=b", stylized correctly in html, many times.
-This will force the press-this.php file on the WordPress server to retrieve foo.txt as an image from the evil server many times.
+This will force the press-this.php file on the WordPress server to retrieve foo.txt as an image from the evil-server many times.
   <img src="dos.gif" alt="Press-This gif 3">

-6. On WordPress, created a page that has a link to 192.168.10.82/dos.html
+6. On WordPress, created a page that has a link to evil-server/dos.html

 7. As an admin, click the bad link to evil-server/dos.html